simonepri/sudoku-solver/readme.md

 thousands of years.

 ### Definitions
-In the following sections, we will use some letters or words to refer to specific aspects of the Sudoku problem.
+In the following sections, we will use some symbols or words to refer to specific aspects of the Sudoku problem.

 The table below summarizes the most important.